Start 'Em, Sit 'Em Kickers and Defenses for Fantasy Football Week 17

 Sit ‘Em

 49ers defense vs. Lions (Mon.
 8:15 p.m.
 ET, ESPN): The Niners defense has been less productive this season, sacking the quarterback just 15 times since Week 9.
-That’s tied for eighth fewest in that time.
-San Francisco has also forced a league-low two takeways since Week 9, and the Lions offense has been one of the NFL’s most explosive in 2024.
+That’s tied for the eighth fewest in that time.
+San Francisco has also forced a league-low two takeaways since Week 9, and the Lions' offense has been one of the NFL’s most explosive in 2024.

 Falcons defense at Commanders (8:20 p.m.
 ET, NBC): The Falcons defense, listed as a start ‘em last week, put up 25 fantasy points in a win over the Giants.
 Unfortunately, this week’s matchup against the Commanders makes this unit a fade.
 Defenses have put up an average of just 4.5 fantasy per game when facing Jayden Daniels and his offense.